ansible/ansible/ROADMAP.rst

 *****************************
-Roadmap For Ansible by RedHat
+Roadmap For Ansible by Red Hat
 *****************************
 This document is now the location for published Ansible Core roadmaps.